• Skip to primary navigation

 This business is starting to boom in the Philippines.
 A lot of homeowners in the cities are starting to recognize the value of having plants at home.
 This is a business that I personally would like to engage myself with.
 Before you jump on this business bandwagon, start by searching the accounts of plant sellers on Instagram and Facebook and observe what sells.

-As of the time of writing, I am noticing that low maintenance indoor plants sell a lot in the city as it helps in cleaning and purifying the air.
+As of the time of writing, I have noticed that low-maintenance indoor plants sell a lot in the city as they help in cleaning and purifying the air.
 And this business will only grow more as more and more people will focus on improving air quality due to the COVID-19 pandemic that we are all facing now.

 Herbs and potted vegetables will also sell a lot in the coming months as people will find ways of saving money on food and will opt to grow some of their food at home.